 By train: Furkating is the nearest railway station located at a distance of 57 km from Kaziranga.
 This means of transport is the most convenient and affordable.
-People opting for cheap transport should definitely opt for trains.: Furkating is the nearest railway station located at a distance of 57 km from Kaziranga.
-This means of transport is the most convenient and affordable.
-People opting for cheap transport should definitely opt for trains.
+People opting for not so expensive type of transport should definitely opt for trains.

 Places to visit around Kaziranga National Park:

-1. Addabarie Tea Estate- This place is a paradise for all the tea lovers out there.
-Interestingly, some of the hotels around Addabarie has rooms named after teas.
+1. Addabarie Tea Estate- Addabarie Tea Estate- This place is a paradise for all the tea lovers out there.
+Interestingly, some of the hotels around Addabarie have rooms named after teas.
 The place is filled with different kinds of tea, and you can possibly taste everything.
 The major attraction here is Wild Mahseer, the bungalow.
 This bungalow depicts Assam-British colonization.
-It is an amazing place to visit and is not very far from Kazaringa.
+It is an amazing place to visit and is not very far from Kaziranga.

 2. Deopahar- This place is for all the history lovers.
 It is an archaeological site and has ruins and statues from ancient times.
 The place itself speaks history.
 It covers an area of 135 hectares and is also a reserve forest.
 There are old statues of Vishnu and Shiva that come as a religious spot for Hindus.
 Winter is the best season to visit Deopahar and to enjoy the historical view.

-3. Manas National Park- Situated on the shore of Manas river at the lower regions of Himalaya, the place is the most pictorial park in the region that is 176 km from Guwahati and was before known as Kamrup Wildlife Sanctuary.
+3. Manas National Park- Situated on the shores of Manas river at the lower regions of Himalaya, this place is the most pictorial park in the region that is 176 km from Guwahati and was before known as Kamrup Wildlife Sanctuary.
 Much like Kazaringa, you can enjoy wildlife here.
 Assam is known for its nature and wildlife.
-So, grab all of it until you are there.
+So, grab all of it when you are there.